mwvgroup/pittgoogle-user-demos/cloud-run-tutorial/README.md

 # Follow the prompts to delete the resources.
 ```

-Delete resources not managed by the setup script:
+Delete resources not managed by the setup script (python):

 ```python
 subscrip_in.delete()